pIlIp-d/compressor_lib/README.md

 # LICENCES

-* can be found Subfolders
+* can be found in Subfolders
 * in crunch.py itself